Beagle Temperament, Energy Level, and Lifestyle Fit

 Beagle Temperament Overview

-Beagles are generally happy, social, and good-natured dogs.
+Beagles are happy, social, and good-natured dogs.
 They enjoy being around people and other animals and are rarely aggressive.

-Common temperament traits include:
+Common temperament traits:

 • Friendly and outgoing